Good Riddance (band): Good Riddance

 Good Riddance was founded in 1986 by singer Russ Rankin, but did not coalesce into a functioning band until the addition of guitarist Luke Pabich several years later.
 With bassist Devin Quinn and drummer Rich McDermott the band released its debut EP, Gidget, in 1993 through Austin, Texas record label Little Deputy Records.

 Devin Quinn left and was temporarily replaced by Tom Kennedy before Chuck Platt joined as the band's permanent bassist.

 Good Riddance signed to Fat Wreck Chords, releasing their debut album For God and Country and the Decoy EP in 1995.

 Rich McDermott left and was replaced by Sean Sellers for 1996's A Comprehensive Guide to Moderne Rebellion.

 Sellers would continue to drum for Good Riddance until December 1999, a few month before the 2000 E.P.
 The Phenomenon of Craving, which was recorded with Dave Raun from Lagwagon/RKL.
 Dave Wagenschutz, best known as the drummer for New Jersey melodic hardcore band Lifetime, then joined the band and recorded the next two albums and toured with Good Riddance.
 Sellers would later rejoin the band to play on their seventh studio record, "My Republic" in 2006, and on their farewell live record, Remain In Memory - The Final Show in 2007.

 Every member of the band supports animal rights and is either vegan or vegetarian.
 The band is a vocal supporter of People for the Ethical Treatment of Animals and the United States Green Party.

 All of the members have played in other projects: Pabich and Sellers in Outlie, Platt in "I Want Out" and Rankin in Only Crime.
 Sellers also plays drums in Celtic punk band, The Real McKenzies.

 The band have been influential with their combination of Skate Punk and 80s Hardcore Punk, influencing bands such as Phinius Gage and No Trigger.

 On April 3, 2007, the band announced their break-up, and played their final show on May 27, 2007 in their hometown of Santa Cruz, California at The Catalyst.
 This show was recorded and released as Remain in Memory - The Final Show.

 2012 Reunion

 On February 16, 2012, Good Riddance announced on their website that they had reunited, with their usual lineup (Rankin, Pabich, Platt and Sellers).

 Peace in Our Time, the eighth studio album and first since their 2007 breakup and 2012 reunion was released April 21, 2015 through Fat Wreck Chords.

 On July 19, 2019, Good Riddance released their ninth studio album Thoughts and Prayers through Fat Wreck Chords.

+On March 27, 2026, the band released their tenth studio album Before the World Caves In through Fat Wreck Chords.